ActiveLearningStudio/ActiveLearningStudio-API/resources/docs/source/index.md

 Parameter | Status | Description
 --------- | ------- | ------- | -----------
+    `filter` |  optional  | 1 for running jobs, 2 for failed, 3 for completed.
+Default all.
     `start` |  optional  | Offset for getting the paginated response, Default 0.
     `length` |  optional  | Limit for getting the paginated records, Default 25.